medialize/sass.js/Readme.md

 #### Breaking Changes

 * synchronous API (formerly `dist/sass.js` and `dist/sass.min.js`) is now *required* to be loaded from a directory called `dist` relative to `document.URL` (irrelevant for use in Node!)
-* synchronous API now has the *exact same* signature as the worker API, meaning all responses are not returned, but passed to callback functions instead.
+* synchronous API now has the *exact same* signature as the worker API, meaning responses are not returned, but passed to callback functions instead.
-* `Sass.compile()` used to return the compiled CSS as string, it now returns an object `{text: "generated_css"}`
+* `Sass.compile()` used to return the compiled CSS as string, it now [returns an object](#compile-response-object)
 * distribution files renamed or removed for clarity
   * `dist/worker.js` *removed*
   * `dist/sass.worker.js` *removed*